-In order to properly govern and to optimise our sustainability efforts, we have established a Sustainability Steering Committee.
+To properly govern and to optimise our sustainability efforts, we have established a Sustainability Steering Committee.
 It organises directly under our Board of Directors, meets at least quarterly and consists of three independent sustainability experts together with three Nordkinn employees.
-We also use ISS Ethix, an independent advisor within sustainability, for delivery of sustainability data and analysis.
+We use ISS ESG and Bloomberg ESG, for delivery of sustainability data and analysis.